 The present paper provides a snapshot of the state of activities, actors, opportunities, and barriers in the digital MRV space.
 It analyses and assesses D-MRV in the context of two project areas that are particularly important to current voluntary carbon markets: technologies for decentralized energy provision, and carbon removal in forestry and agriculture.
-An overview of the detailed assessment results of the considered technologies is provided in section 2.3 (decentralized renewable energy and clean cook stoves) and section 3.3 (forestry and agriculture). in the following we provide preliminary findings from the assessment:
+An overview of the detailed assessment results of the considered technologies is provided in Section 2.3 (decentralized renewable energy and clean cookstoves) and Section 3.3 (forestry and agriculture).
+Preliminary findings from the assessment are presented below:

 In decentralized renewable energy such as photovoltaics (PV), some companies are already well advanced in the use of digital tools for MRV.
-For decentralized PV, for example, payas-you-go systems are increasingly implemented, requiring users to pay for energy before it's use based on (digital) energy meters.
-Such systems have brought a general advancement of digital tools for measuring and billing energy services.
-Using these existing systems for MRV for carbon markets has many advantages: it is rather low-cost, reduces the need for site visits, increases credibility as unreliable manual transferring of meter readings is not necessary, has high acceptability with current methodologies and standards, and has generally high maturity and scalability.
-This is the easiest case for many actors to enter the field of digital MRV.
+For decentralized PV, for example, payas-you-go systems are increasingly being implemented, requiring users to pay for energy before its use based on (digital) energy meters.
+Such systems have brought about the general advancement of digital tools for measuring and billing energy services.
+Using these existing systems for MRV for carbon markets has many advantages.
+They are rather low-cost, reduce the need for site visits, increase credibility as the unreliable manual transfer of meter readings is not necessary, are well accepted among current methodologies and standards, and have generally high level of maturity and scalability.
+This is the easiest way for many actors to enter the field of digital MRV.

-With clean cook stoves, where e.g. digital temperature sensors or power meters are used to track usage time of stoves, cost benefits may be less obvious.
-We conclude that only mass production of clean cook stoves with integrated sensors and related economies of scale could bring down costs sufficiently for large scale application of sensors.
+With clean cookstoves, where e.g. digital temperature sensors or power meters are used to track stove usage time, cost benefits may be less obvious.
+We conclude that only the mass production of clean cookstoves with integrated sensors, and the related economies of scale, could bring down costs sufficiently for large-scale sensor application.
 Cost reductions may also be achieved by equipping only a (random) sub-sample of stoves with sensors.
-Still, cost reductions may be limited, as baseline determination (fuel type and quantity, efficiency, usage time) still require costly household surveys in most cases.
+Still, cost reductions may be limited, as determining the baseline (fuel type and quantity, efficiency, usage time) still requires costly household surveys in most cases.

-Concerning credibility, digital MRV for clean cook stoves may bring considerable benefits, because preliminary data indicates sensor-based measurement of usage times and frequency to be more reliable than conventional surveys.
-In addition, transparent availability of key performance data on a digital dashboard makes these cook stoves attractive for (retail) consumers of carbon credits, as they can transparently track the performance of "their" projects over time.
+Concerning credibility, digital MRV for clean cookstoves may bring considerable benefits, because preliminary data indicate that the sensor-based measurement of usage times and frequency is more reliable than conventional surveys.
+In addition, the transparent availability of key performance data on a digital dashboard makes these cookstoves attractive for (retail) consumers of carbon credits, as they can transparently track the performance of "their" projects over time.
 Also, the approach allows for direct payments to households (and particularly to women) and therefore strengthens SDG benefits.

 Projects for carbon removal in forestry and agriculture represent another important contribution to carbon markets.
-Compared to energy systems, MRV in natural systems tends to be more complex and challenging.
+Compared with technical energy systems, MRV in natural systems tends to be more complex and challenging.
 Conventional monitoring approaches in these areas are primarily based on extensive field data collection and approximate assumptions.
-Such simplifications include the use of rather generic "land use factors" and "tillage factors" for the determination of carbon stock changes due to project activities that may not be representative for the specific conditions in the activity.
+Such simplifications include the use of rather generic "land use factors" and "tillage factors" to determine changes in the carbon stock as a result of project activities.
+These may not be representative of the specific conditions of the activity in question.
 More advanced models are increasingly relevant for monitoring carbon removals.
 The field is developing rapidly.
 The following key approaches to digital MRV in forestry and agriculture are considered: